meeshkan/unmock-js/README.md

 ## How does it work?

-Unmock works by overriding Node's `http.request` and `https.request` functions in addition to their `follow-redirect` versions, injecting JIT or persisted mocks of hundreds of APIs.
+Unmock works by capturing HTTP calls in your code, injecting JIT or persisted mocks of hundreds of APIs.

 ## Install